Understand your company's position and learn more about the options available

 An insolvency practitioner can be appointed by a creditor, the courts, or by the directors of a distressed company.
 The party who initiates a formal insolvency process is the one responsible for paying the associated fees.
 If a disgruntled creditor begins insolvency proceedings against a company, the director will be served with a Winding Up Petition (WUP) which will start the process of the company being forced into compulsory liquidation.

-Depending on how long the business has been running, and the method by which directors took a salary, they may be entitled to claim redundancy following the liquidation of the company.
+Depending on how long the business has been running, and the method by which directors took a salary, they may be entitled to claim director redundancy following the liquidation of the company.
+In some cases this could help cover the cost of the liquidation.

 CVAs, on the other hand, come with a monthly supervisors fee which lasts the duration of the CVA.
 This ongoing fee is built into the agreed monthly contribution amount which the company makes as part of the terms of the CVA.
 As the share taken by the insolvency practitioner reduces the amount left for creditors, it is often the creditors who will agree what the supervisor’s fees will be.

-Although some insolvency practitioners start their career in insolvency, many IPs come from a legal or accountancy background.
+Although some insolvency practitioners start their career in insolvency, many insolvency practitioners come from a legal or accountancy background.
 In order to become a licensed insolvency practitioner, an individual must pass a series of gruelling Joint Insolvency Examination Board (JIEB) exams.
-Currently the exam comprises of two papers, one concerning personal insolvency matters, the other corporate insolvency, both of which must be passed.
+Currently the exam comprises of two papers, one testing on personal insolvency matters, the other corporate insolvency.
 The exams test an individual’s knowledge of insolvency law and how this is put into practice.
 Even after passing the exams, hands-on experience of the job must be completed before a license to take insolvency appointments is granted.

 Corporate insolvency is a highly regulated industry and every licensed insolvency practitioner is overseen by a regulatory board to ensure professional standards and integrity is upheld.
 There are several recognised professional bodies which regulate the activities of insolvency practitioners including: Association of Chartered Certified Accountants (ACCA), Insolvency Practitioners Association (IPA), Institute of Chartered Accountants in England and Wales (ICAEW), Institute of Chartered Accountants in Scotland (ICAS).

 Insolvency practitioners are subject to regular inspections by their licensing body.
 Typically taking place over a number of days, during the inspection a selection of randomly chosen current and past cases will be thoroughly assessed and recommendations for improvements given where necessary.
-Should the IPs work be deemed to fall below the required standards, their license can be revoked.
+Should an insolvency practitioner's work be deemed to fall below the required standards, their license can be revoked.

 If you are considering liquidating your company, or are seeking insolvency advice, it is vital you use a licensed insolvency practitioner.
 There are some unscrupulous firms who offer insolvency advice despite not being appropriately qualified to do so.
 Be aware that anyone can call themselves an insolvency adviser or insolvency expert; however, only those who have passed the JIEB exams can legitimately call themselves a licensed insolvency practitioner.